Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 They did a barrage of tests.
 The EKG, the stress test, tons of blood work, tons of paperwork.
 Be prepared that you’re going to do a lot of paperwork.
 What’s good is that wherever you go, if you’re in a clinical trial, you have a clinical trial staff specifically outside of your oncologist who will walk you through it.
 They will literally sit there and walk you through all the paperwork.

 One of the things that they had mentioned to me when I was sitting with them was genetic testing.
 I thought, “Well, wait a second.
 At my age, what good is genetic testing going to do?”
 They explained to me genetic testing would help future generations, especially within my family.
 I have a daughter, and I have a granddaughter.
 Will this affect them down the road?

-With breast cancer, my sister had told me it may not affect her children — she had two daughters — but it might affect her grandchildren.
+With breast cancer, my sister had told me it may not affect her children — she had 2 daughters — but it might affect her grandchildren.
 I thought, “You know what?
-Yeah, maybe genetic test, which I am going to have done, might help.”
+Yeah, maybe a genetic test, which I am going to have done, might help.”

 Clinical trial experience